New tool helps U.S. group track sex crimes in Syria

 Ushahidi, which specializes in developing free and open source computer software to collect information, began in 2008 as a website mapping reported violence in Kenya amid a post-election crisis.
 Its name means "testimony" in Swahili.

-The Women's Media Centre was founded in 2005 by women activists Gloria Steinem, Jane Fonda and Robin Morgan and monitors women's issues in media.
+The Women's Media Center was founded in 2005 by women activists Gloria Steinem, Jane Fonda and Robin Morgan and monitors women's issues in media.

 (Editing by Cynthia Osterman)